onflow/flow-go/README.md

 The first run will take a while because some base layers will be downloaded and built for the first time.
 See our [testing instructions](#testing) for more details.

 #### Install tooling dependencies

+First, install [CMake](https://cmake.org/install/) as it is used for code generation of some tools.

 Additional development tools required for code generation can be installed with this command: